 Starting Loop: Compatible iPhone/iPod

 The detailed list in LoopDocs is up-to-date and referenced by clicking on this link: Build App: Step 2: Compatible iPhone/iPod Touch.
+Loop 3 requires a minimum iOS of 15.1, but iOS 16 is recommended, so your device will need to be able to handle the latest iOS.
 Be sure to read the whole page.
 Some information there is reinforced on this page along with some additional tips.

 Important Fact: Loop is integrated with the Apple Health database.

 Loop reads from and writes to that database, therefore, only an iPhone or iPod can be used with Loop.
 The iPad does not support Apple Health so you can’t Loop with it.